misterola/FOrgy/README.md

    ```
    <br/>
 4. Re-open Windows command prompt and navigate to the project root directory (desktop/forgy).
-   You use the command prompt for the rest of the process.
+   You may use the command prompt henceforth.
    ```cmd
    cd forgy
    ```